 - Nocturia is often associated with prostate problems in men

-Even though the causes of nocturia are still being studied, there seems to be a link with obstructive sleep apnea due to the tremendous stress it puts on the body.
+Even though the causes of nocturia are still being studied, there seems to be a link between obstructive sleep apnea due to the tremendous stress it puts on the body, and the release of hormones that increase the need to urinate.
 Oftentimes sleep apnea causes your throat and soft tissues to collapse, cutting off your body’s air supply.

 As a result, your body works to wake you just enough to clear your airways.
 Your chest might heave, your blood pressure may rise, and you may even sit up.
 During this race to restore your breathing, your body may send out the signal to void your bladder.

 Also, because sleep apnea symptoms prevent you from properly entering deep sleep cycles, you may wake more easily.
 For example, you may awaken with the slight urge to urinate, whereas if you were sleeping properly could wait until morning.

 Along with nocturia, sleep apnea also contributes to:

 - Type two diabetes

 Although, it might be surprising the stress of sleep apnea can contribute to a lot of issues with your internal plumbing, including erectile dysfunction and a decreased sex drive.